rewanthtammana/sigstore-the-easy-way/guide/rekor/upload-artifacts-to-public-rekor.md

 Sigstore has a [public rekor instance](https://rekor.sigstore.dev) that is used to upload the artifacts.

-In this example, we will [generate an SBOM](../sbom/generate.md), sign & upload it to public rekor instance for transparency & immutability.
+In this example, we will [generate an SBOM](../sbom/generate.md), sign & upload it to the public rekor instance for transparency & immutability.

 ## Sign and upload artifact to rekor

 To sign the SBOM, we have to generate cryptographic keys.
-For this example, let's use ed25519 algorithm to generate asymmetric keys.
+For this example, let's use the ed25519 algorithm to generate asymmetric keys.

 ```bash
 ssh-keygen -t ed25519 -f id_ed25519
 ```

-The above step prompts for passphrase but if you want to pass the value through CLI, `-N` flag can be used.
+The above step prompts for a passphrase, but if you want to pass the value through CLI, the `-N` flag can be used.

 ```bash
 ssh-keygen -t ed25519 -f id_ed25519 -q -N ""